 If you need to update your TI-89 OS Version, use the TI Connect software - "Updates" - to get the latest operating system version from Texas Instruments online.
-From the main screen of the TI Connect software, find and click on the "TI DeviceInfo" icon.

 TI Connect will begin communication with your connected TI-89.
 Once the cable and port have been selected, the informational screen at the left will appear with the device ID number of your connected calculator clearly displayed.
 For this sample calculator the device ID number is 0925F FFA50 B710.
 This is an example of the device ID you need when you purchase the ZipTest Pro3 software package at the website or by e-mail.
 (Please do not use the device ID in this paragraph; it will not work for you.)